tmobile/magentaA11y/_checklist-web/heading.md

   - when:  |
       the tab key
     result: |
-      nothing happens to the heading because headings should NOT be focusable
+      nothing happens to the heading because headings must NOT be focusable

 gherkin-mobile:
   - when:  |